GTMStack

 Lower Risk

-- LinkedIn Sales Navigator: Official LinkedIn product.
-Obviously compliant.
-Provides advanced search, lead recommendations, and InMail credits.
+• LinkedIn Sales Navigator: Official product.
+Fully compliant.
 The foundation for any serious LinkedIn outreach operation.

-- CRM integrations: Syncing LinkedIn data into your CRM through official APIs (like LinkedIn’s Sales Navigator CRM sync) is fully compliant.
+• CRM integrations: Syncing LinkedIn data through official APIs is compliant.

-- Manual engagement tools: Tools that surface which prospects to engage with and suggest actions but require you to perform the actual clicks and typing.
+• Manual engagement tools: Tools that surface which prospects to engage with but require you to perform the actual actions.

 Medium Risk

-- Browser extensions that help compose messages or track profile views but don’t automate sending.
-LinkedIn has banned several popular extensions but hasn’t taken action against all of them.
+• Browser extensions that help compose messages but don’t automate sending.

-- Cloud-based tools that use your LinkedIn session cookies to perform actions.
-These are more sophisticated at mimicking human behavior but still detectable.
+• Cloud-based tools that use your session cookies to perform actions.
+More sophisticated at mimicking human behavior but still detectable.

 Higher Risk

-- Any tool that auto-sends connection requests or messages without human review per action.
-LinkedIn is investing heavily in detecting these, and the detection is getting better quarterly.
+• Any tool that auto-sends without human review per action.
+LinkedIn is investing heavily in detecting these.

-- Tools that scrape LinkedIn data in bulk.
-Data scraping is a separate violation from automation and can trigger faster account penalties.
+• Tools that scrape LinkedIn data in bulk.
+Data scraping triggers faster account penalties than automation.

-The safest approach: use Sales Navigator for targeting and research, use a platform like GTMStack for lead generation workflow management and multi-channel coordination, and perform actual LinkedIn actions manually or with tools that require human confirmation per action.
+The safest approach: use Sales Navigator for targeting and research, use a coordination platform for multi-channel sequence management, and perform actual LinkedIn actions manually or with tools that require human confirmation per action.

 Track these weekly to monitor the health of your LinkedIn outbound:

-- Message response rate (1st-degree): 15-25% is strong for cold-ish outreach to new connections.
-Below 10% means your messaging or sequencing needs attention.
+• Message response rate (1st-degree): 15-25% is strong for outreach to new connections.
+Below 10% means your messaging needs attention.

-- SSI (Social Selling Index) score: LinkedIn’s own metric.
-Aim for 70+.
+• SSI (Social Selling Index) score: Aim for 70+.
 Scores below 50 correlate with higher flagging rates.

 Operating Principles

-- Warm before you reach.
-Content engagement before outreach is not optional — it’s the single highest-leverage activity for improving acceptance and response rates.
+2. Warm before you reach.
+Content engagement before outreach is not optional.
+It’s the single highest-impact activity for improving acceptance and response rates.

-- Integrate with your full outbound stack.
+5. Integrate with your full outbound stack.
 LinkedIn in isolation produces modest results.
 LinkedIn as part of a coordinated multi-channel sequence produces compound effects.
-The interaction between email, phone, and LinkedIn is where the real leverage exists — each channel reinforces the others.
+Each channel reinforces the others.

 Stay in the loop